Animals and their Characteristics – The 5 Animal Groups

 We did this several times over the course of a number of days.
 Once she knew all the characteristics fairly well, I brought out a matching page.
 She had to match one of the characteristics (such as warm blooded) with all the animals that had that trait.

-If you are interested, you can download this FREE by clicking on the link:
+Back to the original post… if you are interested, you can download the two pages below FREE by clicking on the link.

 I also included an answer sheet.

-UPDATE: Recently, we did a new Animal Unit.
+This unit goes into both vertebrates and invertebrates.
 We went into more depth about the characteristics of the 5 animal groups (plus covered the classification of invertebrates, animal tracks, domesticated vs. wild animals and other things.
-See more below:

-Animal Packet: Vertebrate-Invertebrate Packet, 30+ Page Packet: My daughter is now in Grade 2 and we are doing a new unit on the types of animals and on the Biosphere (more about that below).
-I made a new set of materials for her which we did in December 2015.
+Animal Packet: Vertebrate-Invertebrate Packet, 75+ Page Packet: My daughter is currently in Grade 2 and we are doing a new unit on the types of animals and on the Biosphere (more about that below).
+I made a new set of materials for her.
 It covers the 5 types of vertebrates and goes over the main characteristic of each vertebrate group: mammals, birds, reptiles, amphibians, fish.
 It also covers many of the invertebrate groups starting with the differences between insects and spiders.
 Then going into more detail about some of the other invertebrate groups: crustaceans, mollusks, echinoderms, porifera, and others.
 Plus, it has a huge section on animal tracks (fun to do in the winter!) and has a bit about food webs, though we’ll really go into depth about that in our unit on the biosphere which we’ll do immediately following this unit.

 Once you pay for this packet, you will immediately receive a link to download this file (which will open in a browser window).
 You will also receive an email from Sendowl (the service I use), which will have a link you can click on to download the Animal Unit.
 (It will say, “You can download your digital products…” with a clickable link.)
 Of course, if you have any issues just email me at — liesl at homeschoolden dot com.
 You can also reach me by using the contact form on the blog or can reach me over at our Homeschool Den Facebook Page.